jingzzeng/TRES/cran-comments.md

 ## Test environments
-* macOS 10.13.6 High Sierra, R 3.6.3, R 4.0.5, R 4.1.0
+* macOS 10.13.6 High Sierra, R 3.6.3, R 4.1.0
 * Ubuntu 16.04.6 LTS (on travis-ci), (devel, release and oldrelease)
 * win-builder (devel, release and oldrelease)

 ## R CMD check results
 There were no ERRORs and WARNINGs.
 But there is a NOTE as following:

-- New submission.
-Package was archived on CRAN.
-CRAN repository db overrides:

-- Possibly mis-spelled words in DESCRIPTION:
+* Possibly misspelled words in DESCRIPTION:
-  - ECD (10:464, 10:939)
-  - FG (10:286)
-  - Grassmannian (10:272)
-  - SIMPLS (10:557)
-  - TPR (10:110, 10:763)
-  - TRR (10:72, 10:681)
-  - Zhang (10:696, 10:772, 10:872, 10:967)

-- X-CRAN-Comment: Archived on 2021-05-05 as requires archived package 'rTensor'.

-**Responses**:
-- `TRES 1.1.3` was archived on 2021-05-05 as the import package `rTensor` was archived.
-Since the `rTensor` passes its build checks on CRAN and was released on 2021-05-15, we aim to submit `TRES` package to bring it back online.
-- We checked the words and verified that all the spellings are legitimate.
+  Zeng (10:1045)

+*Respones*: The spell is correct.

+* Found the following (possibly) invalid DOIs:

+  DOI: 10.18637/jss.v099.i12

+  From: DESCRIPTION

+  inst/CITATION

+  Status: Not Found

+  Message: 404

+*Response*: The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

-## Downstream dependencies
+## revdepcheck results

-No reverse dependence packages.
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Updates
-This is the updated version of old package TRES 1.1.3.
+This is the updated version of old package TRES 1.1.4.